Family Preference Immigration

 · Siblings of US citizens and their minor children, provided the US citizen is at least 21 years old.

 The United States sets a fiscal year limit on the number of Family Preferences visas often exceeds the available number of visas, there is often a waiting period for those who apply.
 These visas will then be issued in the chronological order in which the visa petitions were applied for by the visa applicant’s U.S. sponsor.
-In certain categories with many approved petitions compared to available visas, there may be a waiting period of several years or more, before the visa is issued.
+In certain categories with many approved petitions compared to available visas, there may be a waiting period of several years or more, before the family preference visa is issued.

 Requirements for obtaining a family-based visa